jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ### PitchSetSequence

-Ordered, not-necessarily unique sequence of one or more unspelled vertical `PitchSet` values (chords).
+Ordered, not-necessarily unique sequence of one or more unspelled vertical `PitchSet` values (i.e., chords).

 ### Nodes, Edges, Stacks, Rankings